Vinelab/bowler/README.md

 ### Error Handling
 Error Handling in Bowler is limited to application exceptions.

 `Handler::handleError($e, $broker)` allows you to perfom action on the queue.
-Whether to acknowledge or reject a message is up to you.
+Whether to acknowledge, nacknowledge or reject a message is up to you.

 It is not recommended to alter the Rabbitmq setup in reponse to an application exception, e.g. For an `InvalidInputException` to purge the queue!
-In nay case, if deemed necessary for the use case, it should be used with caution since you will loose all the queued messages.
+In nay case, if deemed necessary for the use case, it should be used with caution since you will loose all the queued messages or even worst your exchange.

 While server exceptions will be thrown.
 Server errors not wrapped by Bowler will be thrown as `Vinelab\Bowler\Exceptions\BowlerGeneralException`.